05.07.2017 - 28.07.2017

 Janet has exhibited in a number of group and solo exhibitions including:Shout Whisper Wail!
 The 2017 Chartwell Show, Auckland Art Gallery Toi o Tāmaki, 2017; Status Update, Te Uru Waitakere Gallery, 2016; Hit Me With Your Best Shot (commissioned by The Physics Room) for Christchurch and Wellington City Gallery, 2013; Right of Way for the Fifth Auckland Triennial at Artspace, 2013; In Spite of Ourselves: Approaching Documentary; Contact, Frankfurter Kunstverein, 2012; Home AKL, Auckland Art Gallery, 2012; Identi-tee video, Auckland War Memorial Museum, 2012; Residents in Residence, Lopdell House (Offsite New Lynn) 2013; Auckland, Identi-tee film, Tamaki gallery, Auckland War Memorial Museum 2012; As well a number of residencies including Massey University, Wellington, 2012; Residency, Tjibaou Cultural Center, Noumea, New Caledonia, 2011; Residency, Sapporo (S-AIR) Hokkaido, Japan, 2009.

-Natasha Matila-Smith is an artist, writer and curator based in Auckland.
-She has a Master of Fine Arts from the University of Auckland(NZ).
-She is a self-proclaimed opportunist, changing between being a writer, curator and an artist, to lend voice to marginalised communities, some of which the artist herself belongs to.
-Natasha’s exhibitions include Lonely Island, Te Tuhi (2016) and this sky, too, is folding under you, Corban Estate Arts Centre, (Feb 2017), Dark Objects, The Dowse Art Museum (Mar 2017) and the upcoming group exhibition Cold Islanders, Waikato Museum (August 2017).
-Natasha has written for art publications Runway, Matters, Art New Zealand, Hashtag500words and Eyecontact with commissioned work for Toi Poneke Gallery and Artspace (NZ) to be released in late 2017.
-Her practice to date, responds to current events and happenings, and her role adapts to whatever mode is best for conveying the correlating concerns.
+Natasha Matila-Smith is an artist and writer based in Auckland, with a Master of Fine Arts from the University of Auckland(NZ).
+As a self-proclaimed opportunist, she changes between vocations to lend voice to marginalised communities, some of which the artist herself belongs to.
+Her practice often deals with social interactions and anxieties.
+Natasha’s recent exhibitions include Lonely Island, Te Tuhi and this sky, too, is folding under you, Corban Estate Arts Centre, Dark Objects, The Dowse Art Museum and the upcoming group exhibition Cold Islanders, Waikato Museum (August 2017).
+Natasha has written for art publications Runway (AU), Matters and Art New Zealand.

 Marc Etherington’s works take pop culture, childhood memories and everyday domestic life as their subject matter, rendering them through a darkly humorous and sometimes absurd lens.
 References to Jurassic Park, Freddy Krueger, old-school video game aesthetics and boom-boxes point to experiences of coming of age in the 1980s and 1990s, while landscapes and interiors are depicted with an eye for amusing detail.
 Self-taught, Etherington has maintained a consistent practice in painting and small sculpture for over a decade and more recently has worked with larger scale sculptural installations and ceramics.
 His sculptural works touch on themes such as mass production and collectibles.
 Etherington’s portraits of fellow artists, Ken Done (2016) and Del Kathryn Barton (2015) have been finalists in the Archibald Prize at the Art Gallery NSW.
 He has also exhibited in John Fries Art Award at UNSW Art & Design and The Fisher’s Ghost at Campbelltown Arts Centre (both 2014).
 In 2015 Etherington held a solo exhibition at Hazelhurst Regional Gallery.